brentlintner/linus/TRACKER.md

 ## Current

 * Bug: Each file part is immediately written to the file (should be batched?)
-* Bug: Sometimes the model doesn't write within the constraints of the output
 * Turn down temperature for more focused responses, maybe helps wrapping?
 (SET TO 0.4 to 0.6)
-  * Update prompt (DONE)
 * As the model produces the output, the library can monitor the token count live (show in status if verbose)
     * Log token metadata on each response (usage_metadata=GenerateContentResponseUsageMetadata)
-* If the token count reaches a limit, cut off the model, finish the wrapper if it's a file, show a warning, and force continue
 * Print Linus is coding file, typing etc
-* Bug: It will stop after writing all the parts, and not continue especially if it needs to write another file
-* Bug: Code snippets are not pretty printed properly (not matched)?

 ## Backlog

-* Bug: Prune is disable right now
 * Bug: If continuing from a half done file, bring over the remaining queued response

-* Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes
+    * If the token count reaches a limit, cut off the model, finish the wrapper if it's a file, show a warning, and force continue
+* Bug: Prune is disabled right now
+* Bug: Refresh is broken with bad escape position issue
 * Use sqlite to store history, file, and project data
 * Ignoring Files
   * Only ignore from gitignore (and DRY up ignore code)